Evyatar-Menczer/shopper-dashboard/README.md

    ```bash
    npm start
    ```
    This should open up a browser window with the app running.
-If it doesn't, you can manually visit `http://localhost:3000` in your browser.
+If it doesn't, you can manually go to `http://localhost:3000`.
 ---